Thimmy962/RBAC/api_refrences.md

 ## 🔁 Status Codes

 All API responses follow standard HTTP status codes:
+- This applies to the Post, update, and Delete Requets

 - `200 OK` – Success
 - `201 Created` – Resource created